ACReeser/socsim/notes/design.md

 ## Energy
 ### Pump
 * Constantly but slowly replenishing
-* Granted by good utopia grades
+* Granted by goals
 ### Sink
-* Scanning earthlings to discover their beliefs
+* Scanning subjects to discover their beliefs
-* Disintegrating earthlings
+* Vaporizing subjects

 ## Hedons
 ### Pump
-* Harvest from abducted earthlings
+* Harvest from abducted subjects
 ### Sink
 * galactic emotion market
+* anti-hedons

 ## Bots
 ### Pump
-* Convert energy into bots
+* Constantly but slowly replenishing
-* Granted by good utopia grades
+* Granted by goals
 ### Sink
 * Constructing things
-* Abducting earthlings and putting them into the lab
+* Abducting subjects (putting them into the lab)
-* Bugging earthlings to receive alerts
+* Bugging subjects to receive alerts

 ## Leadership
 > Represents how much influence your government replicabot has